jackalope-code/kill-twitter-doge/README.md

 "Kill Twitter Doge" should now be installed and enabled.
 Once installed, navigating to any Twitter page should eliminate the Doge.
 Works fine for me on Chrome but it could still lag or crash, idk.
+All files used to install the extension should now be fine to delete, as long as you're not interested in re-installing the extension at another time.